schreibfaul1/ESP32-MiniWebRadio/README.md

 - The audioprocess works in its own task and is decoupled.
 If a VS1053 is used, it must have its own SPI bus (VS1053 uses HSPI - TFT uses VSPI).
 This prevents dropouts when drawing on the display or when the website is loading.
 - The SD card is wired as SD_MMC to improve stability and increase speed.
 This means that the GPIOs cannot be chosen freely.
 The [SD card adapter](docs/SD_Card_Adapter_for_SD_MMC_.jpg) must not have any resistors in series.
 For best display update speed, use 40MHz frequency for SD card if possible (SDMMC_FREQUENCY 40000000 in common.h).
-- Audio can be decoded using software and a DAC instead of VS1053 decoder board.
-Possible formats are mp3, aac, mp4 and flac (flac requires PSRAM).
-DAC (e.g. UDA13348, MAX98357A, PCM5102A) is connected via I2S.
-AC101, ES8388 and WM8978 (TTGO audioT board) audio decoder boards are also supported
+- Audio can be decoded using software.
+Possible formats are mp3, aac, mp4, opus, vorbis and flac.
+- External DACs (e.g. UDA13348, MAX98357A, PCM5102A) are connected via I2S, ES8388 and AC101 also require an I2C connection
 - 480x320px display supported.
 The ILI9486 (SPI display from the Raspberry PI) is also supported
 - The SD card files can be accessed via FTP.
 See settings for [Filezilla](docs/Filezilla.pdf).
 The username and password are 'esp32' (this can be changed in 'common.h')
 - Access Point SSID/password can be set using mobile phone browser - no need to modify source code or networks.csv file on SD card